New Spain: Economy

-During the era of the conquest, in order to pay off the debts incurred by the conquistadors and their companies, the new Spanish governors awarded their men grants of native tribute and labor, known as encomiendas.
-In New Spain these grants were modeled after the tribute and corvee labor that the Mexica rulers had demanded from native communities.
+During the era of the conquest, to pay off the debts incurred by the conquistadors and their companies, the new Spanish governors awarded their men grants of native tribute and labor, known as encomiendas.
+In New Spain, these grants were modeled after the tribute and corvee labor that the Mexica rulers had demanded from native communities.
 This system came to signify the oppression and exploitation of natives, although its originators may not have set out with such intent.
-In short order the upper echelons of patrons and priests in the society lived off the work of the lower classes.
+In short order, the upper echelons of patrons and priests in the society lived off the work of the lower classes.
 Due to some horrifying instances of abuse against the indigenous peoples, Bishop Bartolomé de las Casas suggested bringing black slaves to replace them.
 Fray Bartolomé later repented when he saw the even worse treatment given to the black slaves.

-In colonial Mexico, encomenderos de negros were specialized middlemen during the first half of the seventeenth century.
+In colonial Mexico, Encomenderos de Negros were specialized middlemen during the first half of the seventeenth century.
 While encomendero (alternatively, encomenderos de indios) generally refers to men granted the labor and tribute of a particular indigenous group in the immediate post-conquest era, encomenderos de negros were Portuguese slave dealers who were permitted to operate in Mexico for the slave trade.

 In Peru, the other discovery that perpetuated the system of forced labor, the mit'a, was the enormously rich single silver mine discovered at Potosí, but in New Spain, labor recruitment differed significantly.
-With the exception of silver mines worked in the Aztec period at Taxco, southwest of Tenochtitlan, the Mexico's mining region was outside the area of dense indigenous settlement.
+Except silver mines worked in the Aztec period at Taxco, southwest of Tenochtitlan, Mexico's mining region was outside the area of dense indigenous settlement.
 Labor for the mines in the north of Mexico had a workforce of black slave labor and indigenous wage labor, not draft labor.
 Indigenous who were drawn to the mining areas were from different regions of the center of Mexico, with a few from the north itself.
-With such diversity they did not have a common ethnic identity or language and rapidly assimilated to Hispanic culture.
+With such diversity, they did not have a common ethnic identity or language and rapidly assimilated into Hispanic culture.
 Although mining was difficult and dangerous, the wages were good, which is what drew the indigenous labor.

 The Viceroyalty of New Spain was the principal source of income for Spain in the eighteenth century, with the revival of mining under the Bourbon Reforms.
-Important mining centers like Zacatecas, Guanajuato, San Luis Potosí and Hidalgo had been established in the sixteenth century and suffered decline for a variety of reasons in the seventeenth century, but silver mining in Mexico out-performed all other Spanish overseas territories in revenues for the royal coffers.
+Important mining centers like Zacatecas, Guanajuato, San Luis Potosí and Hidalgo had been established in the sixteenth century and suffered a decline for a variety of reasons in the seventeenth century, but silver mining in Mexico out-performed all other Spanish overseas territories in revenues for the royal coffers.